mayer79/MetricsWeighted/release/MetricsWeighted/README.md

 # MetricsWeighted

-The goal of MetricsWeighted is to provide weighted versions of metrics for machine learning.
+The goal of this package is to provide weighted versions of metrics for machine learning.

 ## Installation